usegraffy/graffy/src/decorate/Readme.md

-# Graffy Live
+# Graffy Decorate

-Graffy module for turning subscriptions into live queries.
+Helpers to build and transform Graffy qraphs and queries.

 See [Graffy documentation](https://aravindet.github.io/graffy/#/GraffyClient) for more.